How Are Singaporeans Planning For Retirement?

 As for Wee Kee, he thinks 65 is a good age to retire, as “any younger and you get mentally bored, and any older, you don't get enough time to tick off your bucket list”.
 He doesn't intend to retire per se, but instead shift focus to do work he’s passionate about.
 He hopes to have paid off his mortgage by then, so that he has more leeway to do more of what he likes to do.

 Being financially independent in your retirement years is a goal for many so take the right steps in order to achieve this.
-Speak to an advisor online or consult our digital advisor, Sage, for guidance on how best to achieve your retirement goals.
+Speak to an advisor online for guidance on how best to achieve your retirement goals.

 ^ The research, commissioned by NTUC Income and conducted by Kantar Singapore, was completed online amongst 200 parents aged 35-55 years old and 200 young Singaporeans aged 21-29 years old in July 2019.